Controlling Area Blow-up in Minimal or Bounded Mean Curvature Varieties: Area Blowup

 Let $N=\{f\ge 0\}$.
 By~\eqref{proper} and~\eqref{adjust-height}, $N\setminus \operatorname{interior}(\BB)$ is a compact subset of $Z^c$, so by definition of $Z$,

 Let $\BB^*$ be a small closed ball centered at $p$ such that $\BB^*$ is in the interior of $\BB\cap N$.
 Choose constants $\Gamma$, $\gamma>0$, and $\tau\ge 0$ such that

-Note that the left sides of~\eqref{min-trace}, \eqref{Gamma-intro}, and~\eqref{tau-intro} all depend $C^1$-continuously on the metric $g$ and (in the case of~\eqref{min-trace}) on $h$.
-Thus for all sufficiently large $i$, the inequalities hold with $g_i$ and $h_i$ in place of $g$ and $h$; for the rest of the proof, we restrict ourselves to such $i$.
+Note that the left sides of~\eqref{min-trace}, \eqref{Gamma-intro}, and~\eqref{tau-intro} all depend ${\rm C}^1$-continuously on the metric $g$.
+Thus for all sufficiently large $i$, the inequalities hold with $g_i$ in place of $g$; for the rest of the proof, we restrict ourselves to such $i$.
 All metric-dependent quantities below are with respect to $g_i$.